 The choice of simulation strategy is made by activating the correct radio button.
 Here, one can choose between Technical Simulation, as described in chapter 6, or Market-Economic Simulation, as described in chapter 7.

-If technical simulation is selected, one must choose between the following 4 technical simulation strategies, all explained in chapter 6:
+If technical simulation is selected, one must choose between the following 2 technical simulation strategies, which are explained in chapter 6: